UMN-BarleyOatSilphium/PopVarVal/README.md

 PopVarVal
 =========

 Project repository for the empirical validation of PopVar within the University of Minnesota two-row barley breeding program.
-This repository is a companion to the manuscript *Validating Genomewide Predictions of Genetic Variance in a Contemporary Breeding Program*, currently submitted to *Crop Science* (you can read a preprint [here](urltocome)).
+This repository is a companion to the manuscript *Validating Genomewide Predictions of Genetic Variance in a Contemporary Breeding Program*, currently submitted to *Crop Science*.

 Data
 ----